sldownard/HTBAMIT/en/people/conduct-a-performance-review.md

 unresponsive to you as you talk?
 Are they going to get defensive and rebut every comment?
 Are they going to cry?
 You know how the person usually acts, so how will they be under this stress?
-* Try role-playing the conversation with a trusted colleague -- and get them to try and trigger your stress reactions.
+* Try role-playing the conversation with a trusted colleague, and get them to try and trigger your stress reactions.
 Are you the kind of person who will get snappish if someone gets defensive and says you did something wrong too, or will you back down and start agreeing with the person that you are the one who messed up?
 Figure it out in